 Tony Wyss-Coray, Ph.D., Professor, Neurology & Neurological Sciences, Stanford University School of Medicine; Associate Director, Center for Tissue Regeneration, Repair, and Restoration, Veterans Administration Palo Alto Health Care System, Palo Alto, CA

 HOTELS: Blocks of rooms have been reserved for Symposium attendees at the following area hotels (cut-off dtaes in ):

 Clarion Suites at the Alliant Energy Center [3/13]; Country Inn & Suites Madison SW (Fitchburg)[3/12];

 Graduate Madison [3/13]; Sheraton Madison Hotel [3/12]; Wyndham Garden [3/12].

 Please be sure to refer to this event and to ask for the corresponding BTC Institute rates when you make your reservation.

 2014 Symposium Summary

 For information regarding other past symposia, please visit our ARCHIVE

-> We also wish to thank the School of Medicine and Public Health and the Department of Cell and Regenerative Biology at the University of Wisconsin - Madison for their support!
+We also wish to thank the School of Medicine and Public Health at the University of Wisconsin - Madison for its support!